Linda Crampton is a writer and experienced science teacher with an honors degree in biology. She enjoys writing about

 Madagascar Hissing Cockroaches

 The Madagascar hissing cockroach, or Gromphadorhina portentosa, is often kept as a pet.
-It's a large and wingless cockroach with an oval body that reaches two to four inches in length.
-The roach is an attractive insect with a shiny appearance.
+It's a large and wingless insect with an oval body that reaches two to four inches in length.
+The animal is an attractive insect with a shiny appearance.
 It's brown in color and has dark red or tan patches.
 It belongs to the family Blaberidae.